jr419/BRIDGE/docs/sensitivity.md

 The sensitivity framework allows for node-level analysis of bottlenecks:

-- By computing local homophily for each node, we can identify nodes suffering from homophilic bottlenecks
+- By computing the class-bottlenecking score for each node, we can identify nodes suffering from class-bottlenecks
 - The framework predicts which nodes will benefit most from graph rewiring

 ## Usage Examples